PadresEnLaNube/pn-tasks-manager/README.txt

 To optimize your Task for SEO, ensure that you use relevant keywords in your Task titles, descriptions, and content.
 You can also use SEO plugins like Yoast SEO to further enhance your Task posts' search engine visibility.

-= How do I get support for the Tasks Manager - PN plugin? =
+= How do I get support for the PN Tasks Manager plugin? =

 For support, you can visit the plugin's support forum on the WordPress.org website or contact the plugin author directly through our contact information info@padresenlanube.com.

 = Is the plugin compatible with the latest version of WordPress? =

-The Tasks Manager - PN plugin is tested with the latest version of WordPress.
+The PN Tasks Manager plugin is tested with the latest version of WordPress.
 However, it is always a good practice to check for any compatibility issues before updating WordPress or the plugin.

 = How do I uninstall the plugin? =

-To uninstall the plugin, go to the 'Plugins' screen in WordPress, find the Tasks Manager - PN plugin, and click 'Deactivate'.
+To uninstall the plugin, go to the 'Plugins' screen in WordPress, find the PN Tasks Manager plugin, and click 'Deactivate'.
 After deactivating, you can click 'Delete' to remove the plugin and its files from your site.
 Note that this will not delete your Task, but you should back up your data before uninstalling any plugin.

 == Changelog ==